schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Second-best Unhappiness

-A unpleasant product promoter camps a groundwork at a indomitable throne room.
+A unpleasant product promoter camps a groundwork at an indomitable throne room.

 ## Garbled Comer